Ron Kalifa

-Sir Rohinton Minoo "Ron" Kalifa (born April 1961) is a British entrepreneur.
-In May 2019, Ron was appointed as a Non-Executive Director to the Bank of England’s Court of Directors and later became Senior Independent Director.
+Sir Rohinton Minoo "Ron" Kalifa (born April 1961) is a Parsi British entrepreneur.
+In May 2019, Ron was appointed as a non-executive director to the Bank of England's Court of Directors and later became Senior Independent Director.

 He has held various roles including as the chairman of Network International, and formerly served as the chief executive officer of Worldpay Group from 2002 to 2013, continuing as vice chairman.
 Kalifa was appointed an Officer of the Order of the British Empire in the 2018 New Year Honours for his work in financial services and technology.
 He was later knighted in the 2022 Queen's Birthday Honours.

 Career

-Before becoming CEO and then later Vice Chairman and Board Director of Worldpay, Kalifa held various roles within RBS where he built the Worldpay business organically and via acquisition.
+Before becoming CEO and then later Vice Chairman and Board Director of Worldpay, Kalifa held various roles within Royal Bank of Scotland Group (RBS) where he built the Worldpay business organically and via acquisition.
 During his tenure as CEO, he led Worldpay through its transition to a standalone company following its divestment from RBS in 2010 and oversaw the company's takeover by Vantiv in 2017 and subsequently to FIS in 2019.

 As a public speaker and prominent figure in the payments sector, he has been a keynote speaker at the Innovate Finance Global Summit over the years and at various Money 2020 conferences.
 He was also Chairman of FutureLearn, the educational technology platform, from February 2020 to December 2022.

 He has held the position of chairman at Network International, a payments group in Africa and the Middle East, joining just ahead of its IPO in 2019.
 This business was divested to the global investment firm, Brookfield in June 2023.
 In October 2023, Brookfield appointed Kalifa as Vice Chair and Head of Financial Infrastructure.

 Mark Carney, as Chairman of Brookfield said: “Ron and I have known each other for many years including during our time together at the Bank of England.
 I look forward to working with Ron as we grow Brookfield’s financial infrastructure capabilities.”

-Kalifa was also made an Non-Executive Director on the InterContinental Hotels Group(IHG) board in January 2024.
+Kalifa was also made a non-executive director on the InterContinental Hotels Group (IHG) board in January 2024.
+Since January 2026, he is the non-executive chairman of the Norwegian software company, Visma.

 He is reported to be an investor in the Indian Premier League (IPL) cricket franchise, Rajasthan Royals.